 Today there are so many tools available for young people to express themselves creatively with technology.
-Almost anyone can make something ‘artistic’ using software, code and electronics yet it requires careful nurture and inspiration to ensure quality output that inspires beyond the learning environment.
+Almost anyone can make something ‘artistic’ using software, code and electronics yet it requires careful nurture and inspiration to ensure a quality output that inspires beyond the focused learning environment.

-I fiercely champion the playful exploratory creative nature within my students and aim to inspire all to be more than just consumers when it comes to tech.
+I fiercely champion the playful exploratory creative nature within my own works and aim to inspire all students and teachers to be more than just consumers when it comes to digital arts and technology.

 Ashley James Brown

 PlayCodeShare is also co-delivered by artists from other disciplines, bringing an exciting mix to the way in which the subject is taught.
 Using board game design, visual arts, dance, fabrication and non linear narrative writers brings a huge mix of art forms into the classroom from long standing professionals in their fields to offer a broader area of aspiration, and to link the skills beyond Computer Science.